dlwicksell/nodem/README.md

 > ydb.procedure('set^v4wTest', 'dlw', 5);
 ```

-The 'lock' API takes an optional 'timeout' argument.
+The `lock` API takes an optional `timeout` argument.
 If you do not set a
 timeout, it will wait to acquire the lock indefinitely.
 If you wish to come
 back from the call right away, if the lock is not available, simply pass a
 timeout argument of 0, e.g.